uxlfoundation/oneapi-construction-kit/doc/modules/riscv.rst

 ``CA_HAL_LOCK_DEVICE_NAME``
-  Is a bool (defaulted to true), which can be used to allow loading of a different HAL to the default at runtime, as described in the dynamic loading documentation in the ComputeAorta HAL repository.
+  Is a bool (defaulted to true), which can be used to allow loading of a different HAL to the default at runtime, as described in the dynamic loading documentation in the oneAPI Construction Kit HAL repository.

 ``CA_RISCV_DEMO_MODE``